Find synonyms Find exact match

 A laparotomy is the preferred approach to repair a perforation of an intra-abdominal esophagus.
 The left triangular ligament (peritoneal attachment of the liver to the diaphragm ) of the liver is divided and the liver is retracted laterally (figure 16).
 This maneuver provides access to the esophageal hiatus, which is proximal to the perforation.
 Division of the short gastric vessels will help mobilize the gastroesophageal junction for improved exposure and access to the perforation (figure 17).

-Following the primary suture repair, a Dor (partial 180° anterior wrap) or a Nissen (complete 360° posterior wrap) fundoplication is used to buttress the site of repair depending on the site of perforation and patients’ preoperative history of swallowing dysfunction.
+Following the primary suture repair, the hiatus is closed posteriorly with interrupted silk sutures to create an opening that accommodates only the esophagus and a fingertip.
+A Dor (partial 180° anterior wrap) or a Nissen (complete 360° posterior wrap) fundoplication is used to buttress the site of repair depending on the site of perforation and patients’ preoperative history of swallowing dysfunction.
 The peritoneum is then copiously irrigated with isotonic saline, Jackson-Pratt drains are placed near the site of repair, and a feeding jejunostomy tube is placed for postoperative alimentation.